What You Need To Know About Waste Management Brisbane 🚮

-Waste Management Brisbane – is the rubbish removal Brisbane industry different north of the border as most other things are (or better north of the border as Queenslanders would say!).
-In this blog post we aim to give you the low down on the key aspects of waste management and recycling for small and medium businesses in the Brisbane Metropolitan area.
+Waste Management Brisbane 🚮: Is the rubbish removal in the Brisbane industry different north of the border as most other things are?
+Or, is it better north of the border (as Queenslanders would say)?
+In this blog post, we aim to give you the low down on the key aspects of waste management and recycling for small and medium businesses in the Brisbane Metropolitan area.

 “The levy zone includes 39 out of 77 local government areas.
-This covers around 90 per cent of Queensland’s population and is where the majority of waste is generated and disposed.
+This covers around 90 per cent of Queensland’s population and is where the majority of waste is generated and disposed of.
 Waste disposed of in the levy zone, or waste that originates in the levy zone or interstate and is disposed of in the non-levy zone will be liable for the levy.”

 Brisbane City Council provides landfill facilities and four transfer stations across the Brisbane Metropolitan region: four transfer stations are provided by the Council at Nudgee, Willawong, Ferny Grove and Chandler.

 The disposal fees in Brisbane are also significantly lower than other state capitals throughout Australia.
 Even after the reintroduction of the Brisbane waste management levy in 2019, it will remain lower than most other capital cities.
 This still is true at the time of writing this blog in January 2022.